burundu4ok2000/zero-to-dev/10_Courses/CS50x Harvard/Lecture 3 - Algorithms/Contiguous Memory · Arrays.md

 addr   0x1000  0x1004  0x1008  0x100C     ← for **int** (4 bytes)
 ```
 Change the type, change the stride: for **char** it’s +1, for **double** it’s +8 (on most platforms).

+## Very simple
+Think of an array as a row of boxes.
+Each box holds one item, like a number or a letter.
+The address (like a house address) tells you where each box is.
+For integers, each box is 4 bytes apart.
+If you change the type, like to a character (which is 1 byte), the boxes are closer together.
+If you use a double (which is 8 bytes), the boxes are farther apart.
+So, changing the type changes how far apart the boxes are in memory.

 ### Micro‑demo (C)
 ```c